WildZarek/bitburner-game-scripts/README.md

 ## Install

-1. Make sure you're on your home server if you're not (you can quickly go home by running `home` in the console).
+1. Make sure you're on your home server (you can quickly go home by running `home` in the console).
 2. Paste the following command:

 ```javascript